thegetty/quire-docs/content/documentation/install-uninstall.md

 ## Update Quire

 {{< q-class "box warning" >}}
 - Updating Quire will not effect your existing projects.
-It swill only take effect on any new projects you start after updating.
+It will only take effect on any new projects you start after updating.
 {{< /q-class >}}

 To update Quire to the latest version, you can run the single install command again.
 In your command-line shell (Terminal on macOS and PowerShell in Administrator mode on Windows), type the following text and hit enter: